MHaringa/insurancerating/docs/reference/add_restriction.md

   Data frame with exactly two columns.
 The first column must have the same name as the model variable to restrict and contains the levels to adjust.
 The second column contains the replacement relativities.
+  Levels that are not supplied are filled with the currently fitted GLM relativities.

 ## Value